-Prince Charles: Charles was born “HRH Prince Charles Philip Arthur George” and later was created “HRH The Prince of Wales, Earl of Chester” upon his mother’s ascendance to the throne.
+Prince Charles: Charles was born “HRH Prince Charles Philip Arthur George” and later was created “HRH The Prince of Wales, Earl of Chester.”
 The press and the public usually refer to him as “Prince Charles,” which isn’t his title, but is technically not incorrect either—because blood princes/princesses are styled with their own name alongside the title of prince/princess.
 Charles is also “HRH The Duke of Cornwall”, and when in Scotland, “HRH The Prince Charles, Duke of Rothesay” (this is the one instance when Charles is styled by his Christian name).

 Camilla: When Camilla married Charles, she technically became “HRH The Princess of Wales” (although she doesn’t use this title) and is also styled as “HRH The Duchess of Cornwall,” and when in Scotland, “HRH The Duchess of Rothesay.”
 She is also, technically, “HRH The Princess Charles,” but not “Princess Camilla”—because princesses by marriage are styled by their husband’s name, as opposed to their own, which is reserved for blood princesses (such as “HRH Princess Eugenie”).
 That’s why even though the press and public have always referred to Diana as “Princess Diana,” she was never actually “Princess Diana” but rather “HRH The Princess of Wales,” and upon her divorce, “Diana, Princess of Wales.”
 Here are some things you didn’t know about Camilla.